rogerfar/rdt-client/README.md

 Currently there 2 available download clients:

-#### Simple Downloader
+#### Internal Downloader

-This is a simple 1 connection only download manager.
-It uses less resources than the multi-part downloader.
-It downloads straight to the download path.
+This [downloader](https://github.com/bezzad/Downloader) can be used to download files in parallel and with multiple chunks.

 It has the following options:

-- Maximum parallel downloads: This number indicates how many completed torrents from Real-Debrid can be downloaded at the same time.
-On low powered systems it is recommended to keep this number low.

-#### Multi Part Downloader

-This [downloader](https://github.com/bezzad/Downloader) as more options and such uses more resources (memory, CPU) to download files.
-Recommended more powerful systems.

-It has the following options:

-- Temp Download path: Set this path to where the downloader temporarily stores chunks.
-This path can be an internal path in Docker (i.e. `/data/temp`) but make sure you have enough disk space to complete the whole download.
-When all chunks are completed the completed file is copied to your download folder.
-- Maximum parallel downloads: This number indicates how many completed torrents from Real-Debrid can be downloaded at the same time.
+- Download speed (in MB/s): This number indicates the speed in MB/s per download over all parallel downloads and chunks.
-- Parallel connections per download: This number indicates how many threads/connections/parts/chunks it will use per download.
+- Parallel connections per download: This number indicates how many parallel it will use per download.
 This can increase speed, recommended is no more than 8.
-- Download speed (in MB/s): This number indicates the speed in MB/s per download.
-If you set this to 10 and `Maximum parallel downloads` to 2, you can download with a maximum of 20MB/s.
+- Parallel chunks per download: This number indicates in how many chunks each download is split, recommended is no more than 8.
+- Connection Timeout: This number indicates the timeout in milliseconds before a download chunk times out.
+It will retry each chunk 5 times before completely failing.

 #### Aria2c downloader